15 Questions To Ask When You’re Feeling Overwhelmed

 15. When was the last time I had shallow fun?
 When I’m overwhelmed, I get focused on all the serious adult stuff that has to be done.
 But part of being an adult is having fun, too!
 What silly, fun, easy thing can I do to lighten the mental load?
 During a very stressful few months, I used to play UNO every night before bed.
 Just for 10-15 minutes.
 A guaranteed way to end the day on a high note.

-BONUS: If you haven’t yet, download the free copy of 3 Truths and a Lie for When Life is Ridiculously Hard.
+BONUS: If you haven’t yet, download the free copy of 4 Mantras For When I’m Overwhelmed.
 It’s guaranteed encouragement for when you’re overwhelmed.
 Print as many copies as you’d like: wallpaper your house with it!

 What will you try first?
 What would you add to this list?